seven days and six nights in the Pearl of the Caribbean

 - Certificate of Legal Cuba Travel in accordance with the US Department of the Treasury, Office of Foreign Assets Control (OFAC) section 31 C.F.R. § 515.572(a)(1)

 - Global Relations Travel Club (GRTC) membership: $29 http://www.globalrelations.us/membership.html Membership is a requirement, by Rule, to participate in GRTC tours

 - Airfare is not included; you select your commercial flights and book them to and from Havana.
-Flight reservations are the responsibility of the participant.
+Flight reservations are your responsibility.
 GRTC Team will be of assistance.

-- Gratuities for Cuban tour guide, coach/van driver, chambermaids, restaurant staff, porters, etc. of group activities.
-You will be asked to participate in a ‘gratuity collective’ of $154.89 in which all gratuities for group activities will be paid on your behalf.
+- Gratuities for Cuban tour guide, coach/van driver, chambermaids, restaurant staff, porters, etc. of group activities are not included.
+You will be asked to participate in a ‘gratuity collective’ of $154.89 from which all gratuities for group activities will be paid on your behalf.
 Details will be sent to you.